metacall/core/docs/README.md

 - [`dynlink`](/source/dynlink) implements a cross-platform method to dynamically load libraries.
 It is used to dynamically load plugins into **METACALL**.

-- [`environment`](/source/environment) implements an standard way to deal with environment variables. **METACALL** uses environment variables to define custom paths for plugins and scripts.
+- [`environment`](/source/environment) implements a standard way to deal with environment variables. **METACALL** uses environment variables to define custom paths for plugins and scripts.

 - [`examples`](/source/examples) ...

 - [`filesystem`](/source/filesystem) provides an abstraction for operative system file system.

-- [`format`](/source/format) provides an standard way for printing to standard input output for old C versions that does not support newest constructions.
+- [`format`](/source/format) provides a standard way for printing to standard input output for old C versions that does not support newest constructions.

 - [`loader`](/source/loader) ...